VR-1103/EE739-SuperScalar/README.md

 4. When we get a alias-checker tag, we just make the `speculation` bit = '1' if there is any mem addr match when the `forward` bit = '0'.
 If no matches, we can safely ignore the alias-checker.

 5. When a load instruction reaches the top of ROB, we will check if `head` has `spec` bit = '1'.
 If so, flush the load queue as well as the ROB.

+   ## load_queue (new)
+   Design policy:

+   1. The queue is a table in which theres a busy bit which tells if a particular location in the table is free or not.

+   2. It takes the Pc addr during dispatch if theres a valid load instr.
+It finds the first non-busy location  that it can, and stores the pc addr there.

+   3. Then it sees if theres a need to flush.
+If so, then make the busy bit of every row `0`, so thats sorted.

+   4. Then it takes value from execute, and if it finds a pc_addr corresponding, then it stores the calculated mem_addr there.
+It also stores a bit which tells if the pipeline has done forwarding.

+   5. Next it checks for aliasing, if it finds a corresponding pc_addr, and forwarding wasn't done, then it makes the `alias` bit 1.

+   6. Then it sees if there is a load instr at the top of ROB.
+If so, it checks whether the corresponding location in load_queue was aliased.
+If it was, then it tells this to the ROB.

+   7. Lastly, if the ROB tells that a load instr was safely retired, load_queue makes the corresponding location ka busy bit 0, essentially making the row empty.